wapacro/Skype-for-Business-UCWA-PHP/README.md

 ## 2 How and why
 ### 2.1 First steps
+First of all, you have to set the Autodiscover-URL for your environment.
+The Autodiscover-URL usually looks like *https://lyncdiscover.yourdomain.com*.
+Change that URL by editing your local copy of *base.ucwa.class.php*.
+The variable which stores this URL is located in the upper area of the file.

 Copy the *lib/* directory and include the *base.ucwa.class.php* file wherever you want to use the class.
 ```
 <?php